Familial Hypercholesterolemia (FH)

 • Total cholesterol >7.5 mmol/L

-• Personal or family Hx of premature coronary heart disease (<60 y/o)
+• Personal or family Hx of premature coronary artery disease (in <60 y/o)

-1st line Ix in primary care when FH is suspected:
+Perform the following in primary care if FH is suspected:

 Confirmatory test: DNA testing